beyawnko/Beya_Waifu/README.md

 realesrgan-ncnn-vulkan -i input.jpg -o output.png -n realesrgan-x4plus -s 4
 ```

+### Unsupported scales

+If a scale not natively provided by the selected RealESRGAN model is requested,
+the application repeats the model until the next higher multiple is reached.
+When this happens a message is emitted indicating that manual downscaling may be
+required.
+If the computed sequence cannot satisfy the requested scale at all the
+operation fails with an error.

 ### Screenshot

 Below is the start-up screen of the optional launcher: